stends2001/EpiBible/docs/04-R-fundamentals.md

 The **Data frame** is particularly important.
 Any excel table that we open in R is put into a Data frame.

 ### Vectors: The Building Blocks

-Vectors are the most fundamental data structure in R. Even when you assign a single number like x <- 5, you're actually creating a vector with one element!
-Here's how to work with them:
+Vectors are the most fundamental data structure in R. Here's how to work with them:
 Creating vectors: